Some common reasons for a consultation :

 You can thing of the therapeutic space not as a decision-making space but more of a creative non-judgmental exploration space.

 Our sessions are strictly confidential.
 The content of the sessions is protected by the code of professional ethics.

 Limits of confidentiality : Psychologists are required by law to disclose any information that could protect the client or others from an act of physical violence such as suicide, imminent homicide intentions, or plans to do harm to themselves, an identifiable person or group of people.

 The duration of therapy is difficult to foresee in advance as it depends on many factors such as your evolving context, goals, wishes and overall implication.

 5) Cancellation policy

 Your cancellation allows other patients to benefit from your therapy time.
-Therefore, for any cancellations made less than 48 hours (business days) before the appointment time, the reservation being lost, the total fee will be charged.
-This is standard practice and permits recognition for the professional’s time and work.
+Therefore, for any cancellations made less than 48 hours (business days) before the appointment time, the total fee will be charged.
+This is standard practice and enables recognition for the professional’s time and work.

 6) Goodbye Session

-When you decide to stop therapy, no matter the reason, a “Goodbye Session” is part of the therapeutic process, as it constitutes a healthy way to separate.
-This session also enables us to review your progress while discussing how to go forward with what was accomplished.
+When you decide you want to stop therapy, a “Goodbye Session” is highly recommended, as it constitutes a healthy way to separate and close any suspending previous discussions.
+This session also enables us to review your progress while discussing how you plan to go forward with what was accomplished.

-Moreover, it is an opportunity to bring into the open unexpressed difficulties and/or close any unwanted open boxes from previous sessions.
-Holding myself accountable for the safety of the therapeutic framework, please note I will reconnect with you for this final session if need be.
+Moreover, it is an opportunity to bring into the open unexpressed difficulties and/or possible misunderstandings from previous sessions.
+Holding myself accountable for the safety of the therapeutic framework, I will reconnect with you for this final session if need be.